YashGovekar/stats-viewing-app/README.md

 # Stats viewing app

-Create a basic stats viewing application by designing a database schema, importing data from a CSV file and implementing the routes.
+### A basic stats viewing application to analyze monetization events, stored in a database and retrieved via specified routes.

 ## Installation

-This project comes with a pre-seeded SQLite database.
-Run `php artisan serve` to start a web server.

-Make sure to run the migrations and seeders and update the configuration if you would like to run this application with a MySQL database.
+Clone this repository.

+- Run the following command to install dependencies: `composer install`
+- Run the migrations and seeders to set up the database schema: `php artisan migrate --seed`
+- The project uses a pre-seeded SQLite database by default.
+To use MySQL:
+    - Update the .env configuration with your MySQL credentials.
+    - Run the migrations and seeders as specified above.
+- Start the application with: `php artisan serve`

-## Assignment
+## Database Schema

-In the `storage/` folder you will find two files: _stats_2024_03_31.csv_ and _stats_2024_04_01.csv_.

-These files contain individual monetization events with or without tracking
-parameters: utm_campaign and utm_term.

-First, extend the database schema in a way that lets you store these stats in a format which allows you run hourly breakdowns by utm_campaign and utm_campaign + utm_term.
-Stats should link to the campaigns table.

-The schema should be as normalized as possible, preferably 3rd normal form. utm_campaign and utm_term values should exist only once in the whole database.
+The database schema has been normalized to 3rd normal form and consists of the following tables:

-Second, implement the `ImportStatsCommand`.
-It should accept a filename and import the data from that file into the newly created schema.
-A row should not be imported when it does not have a value for the utm_campaign or utm_term column.

-Finally, implement the routes defined in `routes/web.php`.
-The first route should render a table with all revenue aggregated by campaign.
-Each row should link to the second route.
+- campaigns: Stores unique campaigns identified by `utm_campaign`.
+- terms: Stores unique terms identified by `utm_term`.
+- stats: Contains individual monetization events with a `term_id` and `campaign_id` referencing the `terms` and `campaigns` tables, respectively.
+It also includes a timestamp and revenue field to enable hourly breakdowns.

+This structure ensures that `utm_campaign` and `utm_term` values are stored only once in the database, facilitating efficient queries and normalization.

+## CSV Import Command
+To import data from a CSV file, use the custom command ImportStatsCommand as follows:
+`php artisan app:import-stats {filename}`

+- Description: This command accepts a CSV filename as a parameter and imports the data into the database.
+- Validation: Rows without a value for utm_campaign or utm_term are skipped.
+- Example: Import a file named stats_2024_03_31.csv: `php artisan app:import-stats stats_2024_03_31.csv`

+## Routes
+The application provides three routes to display statistics.
+Below are the routes and descriptions for each.

+### Route 1: Campaign List (Home Route)
+- URL: `/`
+- Description: Displays a list of all campaigns, with total revenue aggregated by each `utm_campaign`.
+- Controller Method: `CampaignController@index`
+- Link: Each campaign row includes a link to view the detailed breakdown for that specific campaign.

+### Route 2: Revenue by Date and Hour for a Campaign
+- URL: `/campaigns/{campaign}`
-The second route should render a table with all revenue for a single campaign broken down by date and hour.
+- Description: Displays detailed revenue data for a single campaign, broken down by date and hour.
+- Controller Method: `CampaignController@show`
+- Parameters: `{campaign}` - The ID or slug of the specific campaign.

+### Route 3: Revenue by Publisher (utm_term) for a Campaign
+- URL: `/campaigns/{campaign}/publishers`
-The third route should render a table with all revenue for a single campaign broken down by utm_term.
+- Description: Displays revenue for a single campaign, broken down by each `utm_term`.
+- Controller Method: `CampaignController@publishers`
+- Parameters: `{campaign}` - The ID or slug of the specific campaign

+## Laravel Version
+- This project is built with Laravel 11, taking advantage of its modern features and improvements.